-There are only two of the round high towers in Scotland that are often associated with the early monasteries in Ireland, and one of them is in Abernethy—a place that was an important Celtic Christian centre long before the influence of Rome saw St. Andrews established as Scotland’s main Christian centre.
-The other one is at Brechin, another Christian centre highly important in the time of the Picts.
-Standing over twenty metres tall, these towers have no openings in the walls, apart from the door, leading many to believe that they were primarily used for defensive purposes.
+There are only two of the round high towers in Scotland that are often associated with the early monasteries in Ireland, and one of them is in Abernethy — a place that was an important Celtic Christian centre long before the influence of Rome saw St. Andrews established as Scotland’s main Christian centre.
+The other tower is at Brechin, another Christian centre highly important in the time of the Picts.
+Standing over twenty metres tall these towers have no openings in the walls apart from the elevated door, leading many to believe that they were primarily used for defensive purposes.
 One suggestion has been that the monks would take refuge in these towers whenever raiders approached, and marauding Norsemen are known to have been frequent visitors to our shores in the latter years of the first millennium.

 Probably the most obvious (and a unique) feature of Pictish culture visible today is the collection of carved stones which can be seen across their territory.
 The stones are decorated with distinctive designs unique to Pictland, known as Pictish symbols, as well as scenes of everyday life and biblical stories.
 Pictish stones can broadly be divided into three different classes: